Liger7/Hello-world/README.md

 ==========================

 Hi!
 I'm newbie for Github community, not so sure how to use it.
-I'm a beginner of Java coder.
+I'm a beginner of Java coder from Thailand.